 How to Eat Gluten Free at Disney World

 - Read Disney’s Special Dietary Requests Page.
-The first thing you should do is to Read Disney’s Special Dietary Requests Page to find out more about Disney’s policy and approach to accommodating food allergies at the park.
+The first thing you should do is to Read Disney’s Special Dietary Requests Page to find out more about Disney’s policy and approach to accommodating food allergies at the park and at Disney restaurants.

 - Do Your Research: For each and every restaurant that I am considering, I research.
 I google the latest gluten free reviews, photos of the latest Gluten free menus for restaurants and what the official Disney World Website says about that particular restaurant.
 Some of my favorite websites include:

-- Make Reservations/Plans: If you have been reading my blog you know I love using the dining plan Mainly because it makes it easier for us as a family with food allergies to eat worry free at restaurants in the park .
+- Make Reservations/Plans: Our personal experience has showed us that making reservations is one of the best ways to go.
+Mainly because it makes it easier for us as a family with food allergies to eat worry free at restaurants in the park .
 With where we are going to eat planned out and or reserved, I’m not scrambling to decide at the last-minute where we are going to eat.
 When you book a Restaurant through the My Disney Experience App, you can make special dietary concerns and requests known.

 - Be Prepared: Make sure you have medications, your Epi-pen if needed and a list of hospitals and Urgent cares near your hotel and Disney World itself.
+Sometimes despite the best efforts, there is always the possibility of cross contamination.
 Better to be safe than sorry.

 Disney World Buffets

-A lot of quick service restaurants do have full gluten free menus and will make your meal using special ingredients products and dedicated equipment, so don’t be afraid to ask!
+A lot of quick-service restaurants do have full gluten free menus and will make your meal using special ingredients and gluten free products and dedicated fryers for french fries and other fried gluten-free items. so don’t be afraid to ask!
 That is how we got this Gluten Free Pepperoni Pizza after a late day at the park!